Lisle Blackbourn: College coach

-In March 1948, Blackbourn resigned from the high school to become the backfield coach at Wisconsin, which was Stuhldreher's last with the Badgers, resigning in December.
-With a new staff at UW for 1949, Blackbourn moved over to Marquette University in Milwaukee as the line coach under head coach Frank Murray, who stepped down after the season for health reasons and was succeeded by Blackbourne in 1950.
-Blackbourne's 1953 team was 6–3–1, the best record at Marquette in over a decade.
+In March 1948, Blackbourn became the backfield coach at Wisconsin under thirteenth-year head coach Stuhldreher, who resigned in December.
+With a new staff at UW for 1949 under Ivy Williamson, Blackbourn moved over to Marquette University in Milwaukee as the line coach under longtime head coach Frank Murray, who stepped down after the season for health reasons and was succeeded by Blackbourn in 1950.
+In 1953, Marquette posted a 6–3–1 record, their best in over a decade.